An archetale in the Assembling Terrania Cycle

 We belonged to each other.
 We were greater than any of our elements.
+We knew no prior intimacy to compare with this bond of simultaneity.
 Our thought was like lightning, our moods like thunder….

 “You need not bow to them any longer,” Yaldab’s golden voice spoke on.
 We instantly felt better.
 He was our hero, our model, our savior.
 He held the keys to a shadowless bright future of goodness and decency.
 We would give ourselves to his cause.
 We would even kill for him, lay down our lives for his glorious use.